margarethogg/sg_brand_guide/brand_guidelines/03_shiftgig_logo.md

     </figure>
 </section>

 Our iconic revolution mark and the Shiftgig name represent a new perspective on how everyday people work and how businesses hire.
 The revolution anchors our name, creating a balanced and complementary relationship.
-To download versions of our logo for print and general use, visit the [resources](/content/resources/01_resources.html) section of the guide.
+To download versions of our logo for print and general use, visit our [Media page](https://www.shiftgig.com/info).

 Shiftgig Revolution Green has been specially selected as the defining color of our mark and our identity.
-To ensure proper reproduction of our logo, refer to our [color specifications](/content/brand_guidelines/07_color.html).
+To ensure proper reproduction of our logo, refer to our [color specifications](/content/brand_guidelines/05_color.html).

 ##LOGO USAGE